TellinaTool/nl2bash/README.md

 Specifically, it contains the following components:

-1. Tensorflow implementations of the sequence-to-sequence neural machine translation model and its variations.
+1. Tensorflow implementations of the standard [Seq2Seq](https://arxiv.org/abs/1409.0473) and [CopyNet](https://arxiv.org/abs/1603.06393) models.
+2. Tensorflow implementation of the stage-wise nl⟶code model with argument filling heuristics ([Lin et. al. 2017](http://victorialin.net/pubs/tellina_tr_2017.pdf)).
-2. A bash command parser which parses a bash command into an abstractive syntax tree, developed on top of  [bashlex](https://github.com/idank/bashlex).
+3. A bash command parser which parses a bash command into an abstractive syntax tree, developed on top of  [bashlex](https://github.com/idank/bashlex).
-3. A set of domain-specific natural language processing tools, including a regex-based sentence tokenizer and a bash-domain named entity recognizer.
+4. A set of domain-specific natural language processing tools, including a regex-based sentence tokenizer and a bash-domain named entity recognizer.

 ## Experiment Setup